daattali/beautiful-jekyll/_drafts/2018-03-12-vcenter-6-5-hybrid-certificates-with-microsoft-ca.md

 published: false
 title: vCenter 6.5 hybrid certificates with Microsoft Standalone CA
 ---
 The hybrid mode is currently VMware's recommended deployment model for certificates as it procures a good level of security while not being too cumbersome to implement.
-In this model only the Machine SSL certificate is signed by the CA and replaced on the vCenter.
+In this model only the Machine SSL certificate is signed by the CA and replaced on the vCenter server.
 The solution user and ESXi host certificates are distributed by the VMCA.
 If you look into one of them you'll see that the end of the certificate chain is the VMCA.
 As opposed to the "VMCA as an intermediate CA" model where the certificate chain goes all the way up to the Root CA via the VMCA.

 When playing with certificates in vCenter I read a lot of articles online but a lot of them were very similar and didn't cover the whole picture: Generate a .csr in certificate-manager, make a request on the CA's web page, download the cert and install it > done.
 Don't get me wrong it's still good content and for some it might be enough but most of them skipped the Windows CA part and didn't go all the way to the GPOs and properly identified VMCA certs.
 I'm also not a big fan of the "next next next" approach without explaining and understanding what's what.